 ASOS is already considered one of the top online retailers, but fewer people know of its counterpart, ASOS Marketplace, that is home to some of the hottest new brands and vintage boutiques from around the world.
 Vintage clothing enthusiasts will find on ASOS Vintage Marketplace, some of the best independent designs alongside quality sourced vintage from hundreds of sellers.

-Peekaboo Vintage is a top-selling online store specialized in 80s and 90s vintage clothing.
-Customers can snatch up everything from graphic tees to cowboy boots and coats to.
+Peekaboo Vintage is a top-selling online store specialized in the 80s and 90s vintage clothing.
+Customers can snatch up everything from graphic tees to cowboy boots and coats too.
 What we like: All pieces are modeled on real people so that buyers can get a proper feel of how things fit before they check out.
 Website: https://marketplace.asos.com/boutique/peekaboo-vintage

-Kiriko the Gang is a vintage lifestyle brand based in London via Bangkok, Berlin and Los Angeles, therefore providing a global style perspective when looking for vintage clothing online.
+Kiriko the Gang is a vintage lifestyle brand based in London via Bangkok, Berlin, and Los Angeles, therefore providing a global style perspective when looking for vintage clothing online.
 It is reminiscent of old Hollywood as well as British bombshell couture, with prices starting at 30 Euros.
-What we like: Tailored pieces including velvet blazers, party blouses and hippie maxi dresses inspired from the 70s.
+What we like: Tailored pieces including velvet blazers, party blouses, and hippie maxi dresses inspired from the 70s.
 Website: https://marketplace.asos.com/boutique/kiriko-the-gang

 For quirky and offbeat pieces, Caked is a delicious London based shopping haven for vintage clothing online.
-Their abstract, geometric and artistic attire are perfect for hipsters looking to stand out from the crowd.
+Their abstract, geometric, and artistic attire are perfect for hipsters looking to stand out from the crowd.
 Bomber jackets are in stock for around 30 Euros, as well as less expensive checked shirts with vintage logos and conceptualized visuals.
-What we like: The limited edition items from brands such as ELLESSE ELLESSE and Ralph Lauren casual wear starting at 40 Pounds.
+What we like: The limited-edition items from brands such as ELLESSE ELLESSE and Ralph Lauren casual wear starting at 40 Pounds.
 Website: https://marketplace.asos.com/boutique/caked

 #5.
 Adored Vintage

-Adored Vintage, the brain child of Rodellee Bas, is an online vintage clothing shop specialized in vintage inspired clothing and found wares.
-Based in Portland, Oregon, the store prides itself in connecting today’s women with the women of yesteryear, through thoughtfully selected vintage clothing that fits in their feminine, classic, romantic and folk aesthetic.
+Adored Vintage, the brainchild of Rodellee Bas, is an online vintage clothing shop specialized in vintage-inspired clothing and found wares.
+Based in Portland, Oregon, the store prides itself in connecting today’s women with the women of yesteryear, through thoughtfully selected vintage clothing that fits in their feminine, classic, romantic, and folk aesthetic.

-The first thing visitors notice when browsing adoredvintage.com, is the dreamy and almost whimsical vibe surrounding every aspect of the website, from the homepage to the look book.
-One of the great features of adoredvintage.com, is that it allows customers to shop by era (you will find real gems dating back to the ’20, ’30, ’50), making the website easy to navigate if you have a look in mind.
+The first thing visitors notice when browsing adoredvintage.com is the dreamy and almost whimsical vibe surrounding every aspect of the website, from the homepage to the look book.
+One of the great features of adoredvintage.com is that it allows customers to shop by era (you will find real gems dating back to the ’20, ’30, ’50), making the website easy to navigate if you have a look in mind.
 From a 1950s blue and white polka dot party dress to a vintage 1960s bright and cheerful yellow mod swing coat, there are pieces for every vintage queen!
-Shoppers can search for modern pieces too, as well as vintage shoes, hats, bridal dresses and accessories.
+Shoppers can search for modern pieces too, as well as vintage shoes, hats, bridal dresses, and accessories.

 5 Things to Keep in Mind When Buying Vintage Clothing Online

-Now that you have the where, here is the how.
-Once you have an idea on what you want to purchase, here is a checklist for quality control and authenticity for vintage clothing online.
+Now that you have the where here is the how.
+Once you have an idea of what you want to purchase, here is a checklist for quality control and authenticity for vintage clothing online.
 Since buying vintage clothing online is not the same as rummaging through the sales rack and having a feel of touching the fabric yourself, here are some tips to make sure you are getting what you are paying for.
 This is to ensure the wait is over and once your package is delivered, it really is what was actually ordered in the first place:

 #1.
 Distinguishing between what is vintage and thrift

 Vintage clothing can be found on wholesale clearance sales sections, but you should ideally not find obvious thrift items in a vintage section.
-The concept of vintage is about having a special keepsake, items that have stood the test of time and are essentially classic pieces.
+The concept of vintage is about having a special keepsake, items that have stood the test of time, and are essentially classic pieces.
 Whether it is in style, quality, and of cultural significance or heirloom pieces and accessories.
 The latter usually pertains to jewelry or handmade craftsmanship.

 #2.
 History 101

 While hunting for vintage clothing online, brush up on your fashion history.
 Analyze the images of the outfits before adding them to your wish list.
 Know your eras and know the style of that specific time period advertised on the website.
-Signs that a garment is 1960s inspired include metal zippers, side closures and seams as well as pastel and lighter shades and motifs.
+Signs that a garment is the 1960s inspired include metal zippers, side closures, and seams as well as pastel and lighter shades and motifs.
 And if you are a beginner, you can never go wrong with the vintage little black dress.
 Whether it’s Audrey Hepburn inspired or more Twiggy.

 #3.
 Sources and Sellers